 Users with an Admin role for a workspace can edit workspace details, including updating the workspace's name, summary, description, and visibility.
 For more information, see Editing workspace details.

-The Public API Network displays your workspace's name and summary.
-Make your workspace name and summary informative to improve its visibility on the Public API Network.
+The Postman API Network displays your workspace's name and summary.
+Make your workspace name and summary informative to improve its visibility on the Postman API Network.

 You can move Postman elements from your personal, private, or team workspace into a public workspace.
 You must have an Admin or Editor role for the public workspace to move elements to it.